Tax News

 The 2024 social security wage cap (amount of wages subject to SS tax) is $168,600 and increases to $176,100 for 2025.

-Farther into the future (beginning in 2026) all catch-up contributions must be made to a post-tax Roth account for those earning wages over $145,000.
+Farther into the future (beginning in 2026) all catch-up contributions for those earning wages over $145,000 must be made to an after-tax Roth account.
 In other words, the catch-up portion will be considered taxable income, but future distribution of these contribution amounts, along with associated earnings, will be tax-free.
-If the employer does not offer a Roth retirement option, catch-up contributions will not be allowed.
+If the employer does not offer a Roth retirement option in their 401K/403b plan, catch-up contributions will not be allowed.
+California conforms to this change.

 With the Secure Act 2.0 employers are now allowed to make 401K matching contributions directly into employee Roth 401Ks.
 Caution: These company matches will be taxable income to the employee, but once in the Roth, future distributions of the money and earnings is tax-free.